 After school, I moved to York to study Economics.
 The three years spent in this beautiful town created in me an interest in applied economic research – which at the time reflected in reading as many papers I could understand.
 In my third year I came across Migration Economics: the topic stuck with me, I think mainly due to the strong opposing views that still nowadays reign in the field as well as the ‘idiosyncrasies’ associated with each country’s experience.
 During my Masters at Warwick, I have expanded my knowledge of applied research methods and theoretical notions, chiefly in Labour, Applied Microeconometrics and Development Economics.
 After finishing the year with a Distinction average, I wrote my dissertation (supervised by Jonathan Portes) on the Economic Assimilation of Pre- and Post-2004 EU Enlargement Immigrants to the UK, using data from the UK Household Longitudinal Study.
 My work was marked as Outstanding by the marking committee.

 Right after completing my Masters, I was offered to work at the National Institute of Economic and Social Research as Research Assistant, focusing on a project that aims to discern the determinants of migration to the United Kingdom and to tentatively forecast post-Brexit flows.
-The first of a number of works is forthcoming on the Oxford Review of Economic Policy.
+The paper was published on a special edition of the Oxford Review of Economic Policy.
 Following the appointment of Jonathan Portes as Professor of Economics and Public Policy at King's College London, I left NIESR to pursue research at King's, where I assisted Jonathan in further migration-related research work.

-Beginning September, 2017 I will be starting my MPhil Economics at the University of Oxford.
+Beginning September, 2017 I will an MPhil Economics student at the University of Oxford.